Misogi: Izanagi’s Purification and the Living Path of Renewal

 Living in the Present: Responsibility and Renewal

-The idea of naka-ima also carries a sense of responsibility.
+The idea of naka-ima may also carry a sense of responsibility.

 Gods Born Through Purification: From Disorder to Creation